michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 5.1.6 - 03/19/2022 =
+- Added the ability to set custom text to the plugin credit links.
+- Fixed an issue of unnecessary translation items by removing them.
+- Updated the Spanish translation.
+- Updated the Japanese translation.

 = 5.1.5 - 03/15/2022 =
 - Fixed a bug with Contextual units that some options were not parsed properly.